Charisma-Ricarte/OverrideStudio/README.md

 What has been implemented so far (with brief descriptions of working components).
 What remains to be completed for the final milestone.
 Evidence of progress such as code structure, working prototypes, or initial testing.

-Teams are strongly encouraged to show more progress through meaningful commits and clear development history in GitHub.